-5.2 Strengthen legal protection for protesters
+5.3 Strengthen legal protection for protesters

-Civic organisations engaged in protests often report instances where police and other authorities have manipulated or deviated from the Regulations of Gatherings Act, by putting unlawful and arbitrary restrictions on the right to gather, or unilaterally and unlawfully 'banning' gatherings.
+There is a strong case that certain provisions of the Regulation of Gatherings Act are unconstitutional in their restrictions on the right to freedom of assembly (per Mlungwana and others v the State and Minister of Police).
+However, in addition the Act's framework for a negotiated process in the lead-up to gatherings, however well-intentioned, has created significant opportunity to otherwise undermine people's freedom of assembly through bureaucratic frustration, which has played a role in escalating conflict and providing a context for police repression of legitimate protest.
+Civic organisations engaged in protests often report instances where police and other authorities have manipulated or deviated from the Regulations of Gatherings Act, by putting unlawful and arbitrary restrictions on the right to gather, or unilaterally and unlawfully 'banning' gatherings - the Act has not created effective practical remedy against this abuse.
 This effectively criminalises people for exercising the right to protest, and creates a pretext for police to arrest or use violence against protesters who assert their right to gather.
 This has been identified as a major driver for conflict in protest situations.
 The Regulation of Gatherings Act needs to be strengthened to ensure protesters' rights are properly protected against such conduct.